Skip to main content

 Bounced visits are not taken into account when calculating average visit duration.

-You can adjust the columns in the report to see which sessions were marked as bounced:
+You can adjust the columns in the report to see which sessions were marked as bounced.

 Why is a stage not assigned in the Events report?